Unexpected Family Update Take 2 & How to Grieve with God

 Don’t fake your emotions, don’t try to make positivity out of a crappy situation.

-GRIEVE for crying out loud. <3
+GRIEVE for crying out loud. <3 And let God in to hold you.

 I didn’t know what it meant, or how the heck to move forward- that wasn’t needed for right now.